Orange-OpenSource/hurl/docs/manual/hurl.md

 This is a cli-only option.

+### --no-cookie-store {#no-cookie-store}

+Do not use cookie storage for requests/responses in a file.
+By default, requests in the same Hurl file share cookie storage, this option deactivates cookie engine.

+This is a cli-only option.

 ### --no-output {#no-output}

 Suppress output.
 By default, Hurl outputs the body of the last response.